Quota Mechanisms: Finite-Sample Optimality and Robustness: Main proofs

-This construction ensures that under the deviation $\s_{K,i}$, agent $i$'s reported vector $\hat{\accbm{\th}}_i$ has the same distribution as agent $i$'s true type vector $\bm{\th}_i$.
-Since the type vectors are independent across agents, this deviation does not change the distribution of reported type profiles, so agent $i$'s expected transfer payments are unchanged.
-Moreover, by the convexity of the total variation norm,
+The type vectors are independent across agents, so agent $i$'s deviation from truthtelling to the strategy $\s_{K,i}$ does not change the ex-ante distribution of the profile of reported type vectors.
+Therefore, agent $i$'s ex-ante expected transfer payment is unchanged.
+For each $\bm{\th}_i \in \Th_i^K$, let $\marg^k \s_{K,i}( \bm{\th}_i)$ denote the $k$-th marginal of the probability distribution $\s_{K,i}( \bm{\th}_i) \in \D(\Th_i^K)$.
+Therefore, we have

-Since $x$ is asymptotically implemented by this sequence of linking mechanism equilibria, the right side tends to $0$ as $K$ tends to $\infty$.
-Therefore, since $u_i$ is bounded, we conclude from the law of large numbers that